 As Chief Technology Officer of PayPal, Levchin’s main responsibility was keeping the PayPal service safe and free of fraud.
 He did this by co-developing his very own CAPTCHA.

 A CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is an online testing system that determines whether a given user is a human or a bot.
 The Gausebeck–Levchin test, developed at PayPal by Max Levchin and his team, was one of CAPTCHA’s first widespread commercial applications.

-Once PayPal switched to email addresses instead of PDAs, the company needed a way to make sure new accounts were being opened by real humans instead of bots.
+Once PayPal switched to email addresses instead of PDAs, the company needed a way to ensure new accounts were being opened by real humans instead of bots.
 Levchin and his team implemented a kind of CAPTCHA that would pop up during important transactions to help prevent automated attempts at fraud.
-The Gausebeck–Levchin test displayed distorted text on screen that was difficult for programs but easy for humans to recognize.
+The Gausebeck–Levchin test displayed distorted text on the screen that was difficult for programs but easy for humans to recognize.

 PayPal Goes Public

 The price of the acquisition, however, was measured in more than just money. eBay’s corporate culture instantly began to take over PayPal’s more casual atmosphere.
-Within only four years, Levchin, Peter Thiel, Elon Musk and 38 of the other 50 original employees had moved on.
+Within only four years, Levchin, Peter Thiel, Elon Musk, and 38 of the other 50 original employees had moved on.

 Levchin stayed connected with his fellow members of the PayPal Mafia.
-In the following years, he would continue to work closely with Peter Thiel, Elon Musk and a few others, co-founding and investing together in each other’s new tech startups and projects.
+In the following years, he would continue to work closely with Peter Thiel, Elon Musk, and a few others, co-founding and investing together in each other’s new tech startups and projects.

 What Is Max Levchin Known For?